-Building relationships with journalists might be the cliché hear you most in PR.
+'Build relationships with journalists' is one of the phrases you hear often in PR.
 Take it seriously.
 Whether you’re trying to sell content or position your company, as PR pros we need to maintain a level of professionalism.
 We also need to make sure that journalists can trust the content and information we provide.

-From outreach strategies, to press releases and prospects, the list is endless and making sure every detail is perfect can start to drive you crazy - leaving a massive gap for errors.
-There are simple tasks you can perform to limit the stress of outreach and close the gap on human error.
+From outreach strategies, to press releases and prospects, making sure every detail is perfect can drive you crazy.
+Yes, there's a massive gap for errors.
+Fortunately, there also are simple tasks you can perform to limit the stress of outreach and close the gap on human error.
 Below are some everyday tips and tricks to help you limit the embarrassing hiccups.

 Grammar and spelling count.
-Yes, I know, we're in a fast-moving world, but a study shows 11 percent of complaints from journalists centered on language errors that communicators make in pitches.
-You can imagine, after the 100th email of the day with a spelling mistake, it can drive even the most sane people slightly loopy.
+True, we're in a fast-moving world, but a study shows 11 percent of complaints from journalists centered on language errors that communicators make in pitches.
+You can imagine, after the 100th email of the day with a spelling mistake, it can drive even the most sane content producers slightly loopy.

-A massive pet peeve for journalists is the common spelling or language mistake, especially as writing is something they do on a daily basis.
-It not only shows a lack of interest but also preparation.
-If the journalist is taking the time to read your content and email, you should ensure it’s professional and concise.
+A massive pet peeve of journalists is the common spelling or language mistake, especially as writing is something they do on a daily basis.
+It not only shows a lack of interest, but also preparation.
+If the journalist is taking the time to read your pitch, you should ensure it’s professional and concise.

-Microsoft spell check is always a winner with long documents, but I find Grammarly, an online extension, is also a perfect tool to ensure your spelling and grammar are on point.
+Microsoft spell check always is a winner with long documents, but Grammarly, an online extension, also is a perfect tool to ensure your spelling and grammar are on point.

-Another trick is to walk away from your current environment and read your press release, email or any other press material aloud.
+Another trick is to walk away from your current environment.
+Then read your press release, email or any other press material aloud.
 This way you are able to listen to the tone, structure and flow - highlighting any possible errors that you may have missed.

 Getting the [Insert Journalist Name Here] Wrong

-This mistake can either pop up during the prospecting stage or when you’re getting your outreach set up.
+This mistake can either pop up during the prospecting stage or when you’re setting up your outreach.
 It’s happened to us all.
-From messing up the autofill to writing down the wrong name, it’s the one error that I constantly see popping up on Twitter rants.
+From messing up the autofill to writing down the wrong name, it’s the one error that you constantly will see popping up on content providers' Twitter rants.